-This shower is generally one of the stronger displays of the year, both in terms of number of meteors and their respective size.
+This shower is generally one of the stronger displays of the year, both in terms of the number of meteors and their respective size.
 As EarthSky puts it, "The meteors tend to be bold, white and quick...
 On a dark night, near the peak, you can often catch 50 or more meteors per hour."
 The peak in 2022 will occur at 8:00 am EST (1300 GMT) on Wed.
 Dec.
 14, which means that you'll need to view this in the pre-dawn hours.
 Astronomers predict that there may be as many as 150 meteors per hour visible, but the night's waning gibbous moon may interfere with visibility.

 The meteor shower appears annually when Earth passes through the point where its orbital path intersects with a stream of debris cast off from the asteroid 3200 Phaeton.
 The debris hurtles by at a rate of 80,000 miles (130,000 kilometers) per hour, vaporizing as the Geminid showers.
 The bright moon this year may diminish some of the visibility, but this meteor shower should still be observable.

-The origin point of a meteor shower is called the radiant point, because most of the meteors appear to radiate outward from this spot.
-At 2 a.m., the radiant point is highest in the sky, making it peak watching time.
+The origin point of a meteor shower is called the radiant point because most of the meteors appear to radiate outward from this spot.
+At 2 a.m., the radiant point will be highest in the sky, making it peak watching time.
 A good viewing strategy is to keep the radiant in the periphery of your sight, rather than staring directly at it.
 And unlike many annual meteor showers, which are only visible in the early morning hours, the Geminids tend to be an all-night affair; Gemini will be in a good viewing position from 10 p.m. onward on the night of peak activity this year.